lchestnutt/cardiotensor/docs/reference/cli.md

   Render vector fields using Fury.
 Optionally export to ParaView (VTK format).

 - `cardio-generate-streamlines`
   Generate streamlines from the vector field.
-Outputs `.npz` files compatible with Amira.
+Outputs `.trk` files compatible with Amira.

 - `cardio-visualize-streamlines`
   Visualize streamlines in 3D using Fury.
 Can also export to ParaView.